SSWConsulting/SSW.Rules.Content/rules/change-from-x-to-y/rule.md

 archivedreason: null
 guid: 1ac0fa3c-7726-4a0f-b5b1-a259801da926
 ---
-When asking for changes to be made to any file like a web page, Word document, PowerPoint slide, or code, always include the original version of the content ("X") together with the changes you require ("Y").
-This process is called "Changing from X to Y" and it means you have a history of the page or file as it currently stands.
-This history is convenient for future reference and also makes it very clear to the person doing the changes exactly what the new file is meant to look like.
+When asking for changes on a web page, Word document, PowerPoint slide, or code, always use "Change from X to Y".

+This process consists of including the original version of the content ("X") among with the changes you require ("Y").
+It means you easily see the page or file content as it was prior to your changes.
+This history is convenient for **future reference** and also **makes it very clear** to the person doing the changes exactly what the new file is meant to look like.

 <!--endintro-->

 `youtube: https://www.youtube.com/embed/zP5xdELqlBY`
 **Video: Best way to ask for content changes | Ulysses Maclaren | SSW Rules (5 min)**

 ### Using email for small edits